kathysan404/Cybersecurity-Portfolio/README.md

 # Hello, I'm Kathy San.

 I am a recent graduate with a passion for Cybersecurity and Technology.
-I have a profound interest in technology and a dedication to solving problems.

 # Objective

-My journey into Information Technology has continued to lead me to develop a passion for Cybersecurity.
-I am eager to transition into this field, specifically aiming to join a Security Operation Center (SOC) as a Tier 1 Analyst.
+My journey into Information Technology has continued to lead me to develop a passion for solving problems and protecting data.

 # Work Experience
 Trenton Systems | Desktop Support Analyst | June 2021 - June 2023